 For example, you can ask it to open the charge port or front/rear boot, turn on the seat heaters, play music, and open the glovebox.

-To activate the Tesla Voice Command, just press the right scroll wheel on your steering wheel and say your command.
+To activate the Tesla Voice Command, press the right scroll wheel/voice button on your steering wheel and say your command.

 You can also use voice commands to change the climate control settings, adjust the sound system, and even open and close the windows.
 The Tesla Voice Command is a handy feature that will make driving your Tesla even more enjoyable.